zoren/todomvc/examples/vanilla-es6-sqlite-wasm/README.md

 ## Implementation

-Uses [Google Closure Compiler](https://developers.google.com/closure/compiler/) to compile ES6 code to ES5, which is then readable by all browsers.
+Uses `vite` to build the project, and `sqlite-wasm` to store the data.

 ## Credit